A Unified Formula of the Optimal Portfolio for Piecewise Hyperbolic Absolute Risk Aversion Utilities: Model setting

 In the modern theory of investment, the Black-Scholes model is usually adopted to describe the financial market.
 Basically, there are a risk-free asset and multiple risky assets in the setting.
-A risk-free asset (e.g., bond) has a deterministic return and a zero volatility, while a risky asset (e.g., stock) have a higher expected return rate and a positive volatility.
-The key assumptions include that the price process of the risky asset is characterized by a geometric Brownian motion, and the volatility is assumed to be a known constant.
-It is often assumed that there is no arbitrage opportunity; in this case, we call the market is complete.
+A risk-free asset (e.g., bond) has a deterministic return rate and a zero volatility, while a risky asset (e.g., stock) has a higher expected return rate and a positive volatility.
+The key assumptions include that the price process of the risky asset is characterized by a geometric Brownian motion; see Appendix \ref{app:correlated} for a comprehensive overview.